openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 The subsequent thresholding operation ensures that this image is *binarized*, meaning that its pixel values are either black (0) or white (255).
 The thresholding is done as an *in-place operation* on `grayDiff`, meaning that the `grayDiff` image is clobbered with a thresholded version of itself.

+The variable `thresholdValue` is set to 80, meaning that a pixel must be at least 80 gray-levels different than the background in order to be considered foreground.
+In the official example, a keypress permits the user to adjust this number.

 ```cpp
 // Take the absolute value of the difference
 // between the background and incoming images.